jonbnewman/use-prompt/README.md

 Features:

-- Promise-based (async/await and try/catch capable).
+- Promise-based (async/await and try/catch capable)
-- N-number of concurrent prompt support.
+- N-number of concurrent prompt support
-- Render anywhere you like for each prompt.
+- Render anywhere you like for each prompt
-- Typescript support.
+- Typescript support
-- Minimalistic, easy to use API.
+- Minimalistic, easy to use API
-- Very small bundle size.
+- Very small bundle size

 ---